geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 This idea of you define the graph lazily, but you never have to deal with the graph.
 Like JAX is the same way.
 MLX is the same way.
-Like he said, like Jax, MLX, and TinyGrad are like examples of modern deep learning frameworks.
+Like he said, like JAX, MLX, and TinyGrad are like examples of modern deep learning frameworks.
 Which like TensorFlow and PyTorch are older.

 **Chenyu** [[00:01:26](https://www.youtube.com/watch?v=Ha4yFviaLps&t=86)]